jriguera/ansible-ironic-standalone/README.md

 dependencies are required to run `setup-ironic` (except Ansible 2.0).

-Every requirements on the server are managed by the roles, they were tested on Ubuntu Trusty (14.04), Xenial (16.04) and Centos 7.2.
-The roles use the official OpenStack repositories for each distro (ubuntu-cloud and RDO -except for Ubuntu Xenial which does not require external repositories, MySQL is not officially included in Centos 7, the official MySQL repository is used), no development packages are installed.
-Ubuntu Xenial and Centos 7.2 use MySQL 5.7, while Trusty uses MySQL 5.6.
+Every requirements on the server are managed by the roles, they were tested on Ubuntu Xenial (16.04) and Centos 7.
+The roles use the official OpenStack repositories for each distribution (ubuntu-cloud and RDO, MySQL is not officially included in Centos 7, the official MySQL repository is used), no development packages are installed.
+The *mysql* role uses MySQL 5.7 .

 # Project structure